Skip to main content

 Even with a single transfer, if configured appropriately, Globus will happily saturate a Gigabit or 10 Gigabit link.

-Once you have the above items, you should read the Terminology Guide, as GCSv5 brings some new terms compared to GCSv4.
+Once you have the above items, you should read the Terminology Guide, as GCSv5 brings some new terms compared to GCSv4 (unfortunately, this page does not exist yet).
 After that, you should read the Pre-Installation Planning guide to prepare your environment for GCSv5.